-It’s officially soup weather, which means cozy meals and easy dinners that can feed (and warm up) a crowd.
+Cozy meals and easy dinners that can feed (and warm up) a crowd are always a hit.
 We’re pretty sure that there is absolutely no better way to warm up than with a big bowl of this white bean, turkey, and kale soup.

 This white bean, turkey, and kale soup is especially nutrient-rich thanks to the whole head of kale that gets cooked in at the end.
 Kale is a total superfood packed with nutrient and antioxidant powers.

 Kale gets its health superstardom status thanks to its wide variety of vitamins, minerals, protein, and antioxidants in its green leaves.
 Kale’s antioxidant substances have powerful cardioprotective, blood pressure lowering, anti-inflammatory, anti-viral, anti-depressant and anti-cancer effects – just to name a few.

 Like other cruciferous vegetables, such as Brussels sprouts and broccoli, kale has been linked with preventative cancer benefits.
 A specific compound in these vegetables, known as sulforaphane, has been shown to help fight the formation of cancer at the molecular level.

 In fact, studies have shown that kale and other cruciferous vegetables may significantly lower the risk of several cancers, including prostate, colorectal, lung and breast cancer.

 This green leafy veg also helps to lower cholesterol levels in the body.
 When kale is consumed, its nutrients bind with bile acids in our intestine, which can then be eliminated from the body as waste.